 The Trainee is expected to perform the research project independently within the framework of her/his peers in the laboratory/clinic.
 This includes critical review of the literature, experimental design, collection and analysis of data and preparation of a manuscript.
 Trainees will spend at least 95% of their time performing research during the research rotations.
 In order to obtain certification for completion of the training program a manuscript must be submitted to the Program Director containing original research for peer review.
 A public seminar must be given to present the research results.

 Ohio State participates in the match program via the VIRMP (www.virmp.org).
 The application submission process begins in November of each year and closes for laboratory animal programs in December.
 Applicants should be aware that the deadline for submission for consideration in laboratory animal is earlier than the posted deadline for most programs.
 Applicants should check the VIRMP or ASLAP websites (www.ASLAP.org) for exact dates every year.
 Applications submitted past the deadline may not be considered.

 Questions about this process or the Ohio State program may be directed to:

 Director, Investigator Training

 The Ohio State University

 400 West 12th Avenue

 Fax: (614) 292-9282

 Applicants must have a DVM or certification from the National Board of Veterinary Medical Examiners.
-Board certification in at least one of the United States is preferred.
+License to practice in at least one state of the United States is required.
 GRE scores are requested if available.
 Salary stipend is competitive.